 As it turned out, the definitive adaptation of “Batman” was not made in 1989.
 The Tim Burton movie showed a Caped Crusader quite different from the original Bob Kane creation, and light years from the campy 1960s TV series.
 But one of the darkest, most depressing comic book superheroes ever fashioned deserved a movie that is equally nightmarish.
 In 2005, who could have guessed that Christopher Nolan would be better at this than Tim Burton himself?

-This film shares similarities with a classic graphic novel by Frank Miller and David Mazzucchelli, “Batman: Year One”, but the screenwriters have come up with a story on their own.
+This film shares similarities with a classic graphic novel by Frank Miller and David Mazzucchelli, “Batman: Year One”, but the screenwriters have come up with a story of their own.
 It explains how Bruce Wayne became Batman, and tries to ground this superhero in reality as much as possible.
 That sounds like a bad idea because when you’re dealing with comic books reality is overrated.
-But this is after all a superhero with no superpowers.
+But after all, this is a superhero with no superpowers.
 All Bruce Wayne ever had was a bruised psyche, a billion dollar fortune and a toned body.

 No shortage of testosterone

 Illusion is an important theme here.
 Ducard teaches Bruce the importance of creating illusions and Batman relies heavily on it.
 He may not be able to fly, but Freeman’s wonderful toys sure make it look like he can.
 Scarecrow uses hallucinogenic drugs to make his victims think he’s a monster.
 Even Nolan is a man of illusions when it comes to staging action scenes.
 They’re not traditionally his forte, but with a few tricks he makes it look like Batman is fighting bad guys in a frighteningly swift way.
 He gets away with it but he’s pushing it; the lighting is too dark at times, as if we’re not meant to see anything at all.